 On Wednesday night, Letterman will host his last episode of "The Late Show," after an impressive and often bonkers 33 years in late night television.
 From NBC to CBS, the show hosted thousands of musical acts, and every so often a classical performer, from Joshua Bell and Itzhak Perlman to Luciano Pavarotti and Yo-Yo Ma.

-The longtime host, who launched NBC's "Late Night" in 1982 and CBS's "Late Show" in 1993, told the audience at a taping on Thursday that he'll be retiring.
-With that in mind, here are five standout moments featuring classical musicians.
+With that in mind, here are five standout classical music moments.
 Please share your own favorites (and links) in the comments below.

 One of Letterman's first big musical guests after taking over the "Late Show" in 1993 was Luciano Pavarotti, who sang Leoncavallo's "La Mattinata."

 Yo-Yo Ma played a wild and wooly version of Bach's Cello Suite No. 3 in 1994.
 It was followed by the First Prelude from Gershwin's Three Preludes for Cello and Piano.
 At the end of the performance, Letterman introduces himself and Ma remarks, "it's a cello," to which the host agrees.